sumikkogurasi/Optimal-Velocity-Model/README.md

 # How to use
 The operation menu is displayed by pressing the escape key.
+The parameters to get a similar look are Number = 40, Radius = 16, Sensitivity = 1, and Random = 0.1.
+Scale changes the drawing frequency.

 # Reference
 The following paper was used as a reference.